ideos/gloe/docs/source/getting-started/main-concepts.md

 An important concept adopted by Gloe is immutability.
-Every time a Transformer is instantiated and appended as a next step of an existing one, a new Transformer is created, merging the internal operations of both transformers sequentially.
+Every time a Transformer is instantiated and appended as a next step of an existing one, a new Transformer is created, **merging the internal operations of both transformers sequentially**.

 ```
 (type A) -> [Transformer 1] -> (type B) -> [Transformer 2] -> (type C)